rflamary/nonconvex-optimization/README.md

 # Installation

-All the functions in the toolbox a given in the subfolders u/unmix and /utils.
+All the functions in the toolbox a given in the folder /utils.

+The unmix folder contains code and data downloaded from the website of [ Jose M. Bioucas Dias](http://www.lx.it.pt/~bioucas/publications.html).

 In order to use the function we recommend to execute the following command